xBlade58/computer-vision-project/README.md

 # computer-vision-project
-Submission for the Computer Vision Project as part of the Artificial Intelligence Course at the FHV
+Submission for the Computer Vision Project as part of the Artificial Intelligence Course at the FHV. <br/>

+Created by
+Justin Ströhle
+Marcel Nague
+Jakob Feistenauer
+Nico Tomasisni
+Mert Öztürk